Green-collar worker: Scientific, environmental, and health justifications for green collar jobs

 The Swedish utility Vattenfall did a study of full life cycle emissions of Nuclear, Hydro, Coal, Gas, Solar Cell, Peat and Wind which the utility uses to produce electricity.
 The net result of the study was that nuclear power produced 3.3 grams of carbon dioxide per KW-Hr of produced power.
 This compares to 400 for natural gas and 700 for coal (according to this study).
 The study also concluded that nuclear power produced the smallest amount of CO_{2} of any of their electricity sources.

 Claims exist that the problems of nuclear waste do not come anywhere close to approaching the problems of fossil fuel waste.
 A 2004 article from the BBC states: "The World Health Organization (WHO) says 3 million people are killed worldwide by outdoor air pollution annually from vehicles and industrial emissions, and 1.6 million indoors through using solid fuel."
 In the U.S. alone, fossil fuel waste kills 20,000 people each year.
 A coal power plant releases 100 times as much radiation as a nuclear power plant of the same wattage.
 It is estimated that during 1982, US coal burning released 155 times as much radioactivity into the atmosphere as the Three Mile Island incident.
 In addition, fossil fuel waste causes global warming, which leads to increased deaths from hurricanes, flooding, and other weather events.
 The World Nuclear Association provides a comparison of deaths due to accidents among different forms of energy production.
 In their comparison, deaths per TW-yr of electricity produced from 1970 to 1992 are quoted as 885 for hydropower, 342 for coal, 85 for natural gas, and 8 for nuclear.

 While nuclear energy releases zero carbon dioxide into the atmosphere, there is dangerous waste created that needs to be contained.
 Until safe, permanent disposal of nuclear waste is created, society will likely remain reliant on fossil fuels.
 The process used to store nuclear waste has room for improvement and will likely be advanced in the future.

 Other uses

 "Green collar" is used in the Metal Gear franchise to refer to members of the arms industry, mercenaries, and other individuals in the private sector involved in war and military activity, notably for profit.

-"Green collar" is used in the Cannabis culture to refer to a person who finds acceptance or enjoyment of cannabis culture and cannabis products.
-The term is a play on the traditional uses of the terms "white collar" and "blue collar," notably, to indicate that there is broad acceptance and enjoyment of cannabis culture that transcends socioeconomic stratifications.